kimgoetzke/procedural-generation-2/README.md

 such as JetBrains RustRover, you'll have to set up the environment manually.
 You'll most likely have to make `LD_LIBRARY_PATH` available to your IDE.

+Upgrade the flake by running `nix flake update` in the repository's base directory.

 ### Reminders

 #### How to add object sprite assets